Ahmad-Faraj/academic-assignments/README.md

 ---

 > ⚠️ **Note:** All content is for educational use.
-Please attempt the problems yourself before referring to the solutions.
+Please attempt the problems yourself before referring to the solutions — that’s where the actual pain (learning) happens.